Eugene Acupuncture Treatments

 Trigger Point Acupuncture and Dry Needling Expertise

-John also might perform Trigger Point Acupuncture, which is sometimes called “dry needling” by non-acupuncturists, and is an important part of the Acupuncture Physical Medicine style of acupuncture, which is John’s main modality.
-Many people come in to see John because they were referred out for dry needling.
+John often performs Trigger Point Acupuncture, which is sometimes called “dry needling” by non-acupuncturists, and is an important part of the Acupuncture Physical Medicine style of acupuncture, which is the main healing modality in this clinic.
+Many people come in for treatment because they were referred out for dry needling.
 Dry needling is an acupuncture technique that has been used in Classical Chinese Acupuncture for almost six thousand years.
-John has vast training and experience in trigger point work, and in fact went to the acupuncture school that other schools called “The Trigger Point School” since modern trigger point acupuncture/dry needling was developed at Tri-State College of Acupuncture.
+John has vast training and experience in trigger point work, and in fact went to the school that other acupuncture schools called “The Trigger Point School” since modern trigger point acupuncture/dry needling was developed and advanced at Tri-State College of Acupuncture by acupuncturists.

 Blending Western and Eastern Healthcare Insights